netanel246/spark-workshop/python/lab4-propprices.md

 #### Task 1: Inspecting the Data

-As always, we begin by inspecting the data, which is in the `~/data/prop-prices.csv` file.
+As always, we begin by inspecting the data.
 Run the following command to take a look at some of the entries:

 ```
-head ~/data/prop-prices.csv
+%fs head /FileStore/tables/prop-prices.csv
 ```

 Note that this time, the CSV file does not have headers.
 To determine which fields are available, consult the [guidance page](https://www.gov.uk/guidance/about-the-price-paid-data).